OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 #### Exchange's state

 The on send add-ins will run during send if the Exchange server is online and reachable.
 If the on send add-in cannot reach Exchange and the applicable policy or cmdlet is turned on, send is disabled.

+> [!NOTE]
+> On Mac in any offline state, the **Send** button is disabled and a notification displayed that their organization doesn't allow send when the user is offline.

 ## Code examples